ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 Connection Groups.
 This is not a strict requirement, as it signifies a reduction in reliability.
 The default is full checksum coverage without being able to change it, and requiring a checksum when receiving.

-### Protocol Properties {#protocol-props}

-Protocol Properties represent the configuration of a transport protocols once it has been selected.
-A transport protocol may not support all Protocol Properties, depending on the available transport features.
-An application should specify the Protocol Properties as early as possible to help the TAPS system optimize.
-However, a TAPS system will only actually set those protocol properties that are actually supported by the chosen transport protocol.
-These property all apply to Connections and Connection groups.
-The default settings of these properties depends on the chosen protocol and on the system configuration.

-Set timeout for aborting Connection

-This numeric property specifies how long to wait before aborting a Connection.
-It is given in seconds.

-Set timeout to suggest to the peer

-This numeric property specifies the timeout to propose to the peer.
-It is given in seconds.

-Set retransmissions before "Excessive Retransmissions"

-This numeric property specifies after how many retransmissions to inform the application about "Excessive Retransmissions".

-Set required minimum coverage of the checksum for receiving

-This numeric property specifies the part of the received data that needs to be covered by a checksum.
-It is given in Bytes.
-A value of 0 means that no checksum is required, and a special value (e.g., -1) indicates full checksum coverage.

-Set scheduler for connections in a group

-This property specifies which scheduler should be used among Connections within a Connection Group.
-It applies to connection groups.
-For now we suggest we the schedulers defined in {{I-D.ietf-tsvwg-sctp-ndata}}.

-Maximum Content Size Before Connection Establishment

-This numeric property can be queried by the application after creating a Connection.
-It represents the maximum Content size that can be sent before or during Connection establishment, see also {{send-idempotent}}.
-It is given in Bytes.

 ### Path Selection Properties {#path-selection-props}